JOJOexchange/smart-contract-EVM/README.md

-# JOJO
+# JOJO: Decentralized Perpetual Contract Exchange

-JOJO is a decentralized perpetual contract exchange based on an off-chain matching system that can be divided into three parts: trading part, collateral lending part, and arbitrage part.
+JOJO is a decentralized perpetual contract exchange based on an off-chain matching system that can be divided into three key components: trading, collateral lending, and funding rate arbitrage.

-# What is a perpetual contract
+## What is a Perpetual Contract?

-A perpetual contract is simply a group of people who buy and sell virtual notes (also known as financial derivatives).
-In principle, the price of a note can be arbitrary.
-However, through the mechanism of *funding rate*, it can be anchored to an external number, such as the "price of Bitcoin."
+A perpetual contract is a financial derivative where participants buy and sell virtual notes, typically anchored to an external reference like the "price of Bitcoin."
+JOJO utilizes a funding rate mechanism to align the contract price with the spot price, offering traders increased liquidity and leverage compared to the spot market.

-In this way, trading such notes is similar to trading bitcoin spot.
-Since the liquidity of such a note is independent of spot liquidity, it can achieve liquidity and leverage multiples that far exceed those of the spot market.
-This feature has made perpetual contracts the most popular derivative in the cryptocurrency market.

-# JOJO code overview

-We will walk you through a comprehensive understanding of the whole JOJO system.

-We expect this reading to explain only some of the contract systems.
-We want to show you where to find the corresponding code for each function.
-There are enough comments in the code to explain all the details.

-There are three parts in the JOJO system; let us discuss them separately.
+## JOJO Code Overview

+The JOJO system comprises three main parts: Trading, Lending, and Funding Rate Arbitrage.

-# Trading system
+### Trading System

 There are only two core smart contracts: [Perpetual.sol](./src/Perpetual.sol) and [JOJODealer.sol](./src/JOJODealer.sol).

 - `Perpetual.sol` is the core balance sheet of a certain perpetual contract market.